Documentation

 Autosave Launch Mode: How to handle autosave when opening content

-Load: Use the state & backup memory from the main slot
+Main Slot: Use the state & backup memory from the main slot

-Load (No State): Same as above but skip loading the state and only load backup memory, the state is still accessible via Load Autosave State
+Main Slot (No State): Same as above but skip loading the state and only load backup memory, the state is still accessible via Load Autosave State

-Ask: Start on the No Save slot and show the autosave slot menu
+Select Slot: Start on the No Save slot and show the autosave slot menu

 Autosave Timer: How many minutes of emulation before the autosave state and backup memory are written to disk